nkoussa/mol-features/README.md

 Main use cases of this repo:
-1. Generate molecular feature sets for ML models `src/gen_mol_fea.py`
+1. Generate molecular features for ML models `src/gen_mol_fea.py`
-2. Aggregate molecular feature sets generated on HPC (Theta, Frontera) `src/agg_fea_hpc.py`
+2. Aggregate molecular features generated on HPC (Theta, Frontera) `src/agg_fea_hpc.py`

-## Generate molecular feature sets
+## Generate molecular features
-`src/gen_mol_fea.py` takes SMILES stings, canonicalizes, and generates multiple feature sets stored in separate files.<br>
+`src/gen_mol_fea.py` takes SMILES, canonicalizes, and generates multiple feature sets stored in separate files.<br>
 Mordred descriptors and fingerprints are stored in dataframes (e.g., parquet, csv).<br>
 Images are stored in python dictionaries (pickle files).<br>
 Each feature in a dataframe is prefixed with an appropriate string indicating the type.